YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 YAML
 ####

-Mojito also supports configuration files in YAML format.
+Mojito also supports configuration files in YAML format (JSON is a subset of YAML).
 The YAML file extension could be ``.yaml`` or ``.yml``.
 Mojito allows comments in the YAML files.
-When both JSON file and YAML files are present, the YAML file is used and a warning is issued.
+When both  the JSON file (e.g., ``application.json``) and the YAML file (e.g., ``application.yaml``) are present, the YAML file is used and a warning is issued.
 For the data types of the YAML elements, please see the JSON configuration tables in :ref:`Application Configuration <configure_mj-app>`, :ref:`Routing <configure_mj-routing>`, and :ref:`Mojit Configuration <configure_mj-mojit>`.